martscht/academic-kickstart/content/authors/pommeranz/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: ["Teaching"]
+user_groups: ["Team"]
 ---

 Kevin Pommeranz ist seit 2023 studentische Hilfskraft in den Abteilungen *Psychologische Methoden mit interdisziplinärer Ausrichtung*.

 **Biographie**